Skip To Main Content

 As part of this notice, the School District is providing you with advance notice that it and/or one of its technology providers intends to electronically access or monitor your student’s school-issued devices for reason #1 above.
 This electronic access or monitoring can only occur when advance notice is provided, and it shall not be done for any reason other than educational purposes as outlined.

-If the School District is triggered to electronically access your student’s school-issued device for reasons #2 through #6 above, the District will provide you with a 72-hour notice of what features of the device were accessed, a written description of the triggering circumstances, and description of the threat, if any.
+If one of the circumstances in reasons #2 through #4 are triggered and the School District initiates responsive action to electronically access your student's school-issued device, the District will provide you with a 72-hour notice of what features of the device were accessed, a written description of the triggering circumstances, and description of the threat, if any.
 If the notice itself could pose a threat to life or safety, the 72-hour notice will be provided within 72-hours after the threat has ended.